9 Things You Must Do in Munich

 3. Enjoy the Garden near Munich Residenz

-Munich Residenz was under construction of a sort; so, there wasn’t much to see…
+Munich Residenz was under construction of some sort, so there wasn’t much to see…

 Munich Residenz; May 2019